 Keep in mind; the iPad can’t yet become the full replacement to a laptop–let alone MacBook Pro.
 But then again it all depends on what your requirement is.

 With the robust hardware already in place, I expect iPad to break most of the boundaries and even scale several new heights.
 And I wouldn’t be surprised if the tablet even becomes the biggest challenger to the MacBook—in the near future!

 What’s your take on Apple’s new iPad and what are the improvements you want to see in it?
-Share your thoughts about it and download our iGB app as well as remain tuned with us via Facebook, Twitter, and Telegram to read more such editorials.
+Share your thoughts about it in the comment below.